-A full evaluation conducted by a speech-language pathologist is done using a combination of formal/standardized assessments, informal assessments (observations, language sample), a review of your child's records (medical history, Individualized Education Plan), and parent/caregiver interview.
-This evaluation is used to identify your child's strengths and areas of need.
-Depending on the needs of your child, an evaluation will take from 1-3 hours to complete.
+A full evaluation conducted by a speech-language pathologist is done using a combination of formal/standardized assessments, informal assessments (observations, language samples), a review of medical and educational records, and an interview with both the client and their family.
+This evaluation is used to identify strengths and areas of need.
+Depending on the needs of the individual, an evaluation will take from 1-3 hours to complete.
 A written report will be provided with an individualized treatment plan and recommendations.

 Payment is accepted by cash, check, or credit card.
 You can pay by credit card at the time of service, or receive an invoice after services are rendered.

 Portland Speech Clinic currently accepts Regence – Blue Cross Blue Shield and Moda.
 We also contract with Kaiser Permanente.
 We are out-of-network with all other insurance companies.
 We are able to submit claims as an out-of-network provider to most other insurance companies.